kaniel98/kaniel98/README.md

 Aspiring backend web developer
 ------------------------------

 Hi there!
-I am an aspiring software engineer highly interested in backend technologies such as Node.js and Nest.js.
-I recently started picking up Java and Springboot as part of my upcoming internship in May-August 2023
+I am an aspiring software engineer highly interested in backend technologies.
+Currently I am working as a full-stack software engineer intern at Prudential Assurance Company Singapore

 * 🌍  I'm based in Singapore
 * ✉️  You can contact me at [kankoh98@gmail.com](mailto:kankoh98@gmail.com)